KevinAst/MyWeb/FireWithin/Luke.md

 ## Devotions "by the book"

-Devotions organized by scripture reference, cataloged in the host book:
+Devotions organized by scripture reference, cataloged here - in the host book:

 - M{ devoGHTOC({
        publicationDate:     'Sat 02/28/2026',